Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: The linear leverage

 In the first situation, $L = 0$, it follows from Proposition \ref{pro:L=0} and Corollary \ref{cor:L=0}.
 In the second case where $k=0$, it follows from Theorem \ref{thm:two region problem}.
 Since we have shown that the optimal value function is the unique $C^2$ smooth solution of the HJB equation (\ref{eq:HJB}), and that the constrained region is characterized uniquely by $(0, x^*)$ for some $x^* > 0$, this threshold $x^*$ and the optimal value function are uniquely determined by the smooth-fit condition at $x^*$.
-Specifically, in the region $(0, x^*)$, $J(x)$ satisfies the second-order nonlinear ODE (\ref{eq:V-U1}) with boundary condition $J(0) = 0$ and $J_{x}(0) = \infty$; while in the region $(x^*, \infty)$, $J(x)$ satisfies another second-order nonlinear ODE (\ref{eq:V-B}). $\Box$
+Specifically, in the region $(0, x^*)$, $J(x)$ satisfies the second-order nonlinear ODE (\ref{eq:V-U1}) with boundary condition $J(0) = 0$ and $J_{x}(0) = +\infty$; while in the region $(x^*, +\infty)$, $J(x)$ satisfies another second-order nonlinear ODE (\ref{eq:V-B}). \end{proof}

-\begin{remark}In contrast to Proposition \ref{pro:L=0}, there is no explicit solution to the two ODEs in either the unconstrained or the constrained region.
+\begin{rem}In contrast to Proposition \ref{pro:L=0}, there is no explicit solution to the two ODEs in either the unconstrained or the constrained region.
 This remains true even in the particular case of $R=S$.
-Our contribution is to uniquely characterize the optimal value function together with $x^*$ through the two ODEs together with the smooth-fit condition. \end{remark}
+Our contribution is to uniquely characterize the optimal value function together with $x^*$ through the two ODEs together with the smooth-fit condition. \end{rem}